mie-lab/bike_lane_optimization/README.md

 `ebike_city_tools`: Package with main code, including:
 * Folder `optimize`: This folder contains the linear program formulation (see [here](ebike_city_tools/optimize/linear_program.py)) and related code
 * `synthetic.py`: Functions for generating random networks for testing.
 In order to make them more similar to real-world street networks, the edges are samples with a probability inversly proportional to the distance between the nodes.
 This ensures that streets rather connect nearby nodes.
 * `metrics.py`: Metrics for evaluating a given network (can be directed or undirected).
-So far, closeness and all-pairs shortest path distances are implemented.
-* `iterative_algorithms.py`: The baseline algorithms that I implemented so far.
-Algorithms have varying levels of complexity, ranging from simply extracting a minimal spanning tree as the bike network to optimizing according to the betweenness centrality.
-* `rl_env.py`: At some point I wanted to train a reinforcemnt learning agent to improve bike networks.
-This is only the environment that could be used for that (the RL agent is not implemented yet).
+Mainly based on network-based travel times (and perceived bike travel time)
+* `iterative_algorithms.py`: The baseline algorithms, all based on the betweenness centrality heuristic.

 `app.py`: Code to deploy a Python Flask app